dzimine/collectd3/README.md

 	$ node node/server.js

 ## Ongoing
-Experimenting with project structure.

-There are 2 apps in apps: d3raw - raw d3js, and d3dangle, to play with dangle, the angular d3 directives.

 # Statistics
 * The meaning of the metric is defined on the node backend.
 E.g., given MIN,MAX,AVE, shortterm/medterm/longterm on CPU load, it decides what to return when frontend is querying for "load".
 It also forms the data into d3 friendly data structre.